NgoziDuru/Azure-Detection-Project/README.md

 <p align="center">
 Step 1:Create a Resource Group and Deploy a Virtual Machine: <br/>
  We will be collecting our data from a Windows Virtual Machine.
-To deploy a Virtual Machine in Azure follow the following steps.
+To deploy a Virtual Machine in Azure follow these steps.
 <img src="https://i.imgur.com/Ft8SWJf.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />